Rider cantering on an Australian beach on an Arabian horse

 On arrival at Port Macquarie airport, you will be picked up by your guide and transferred to the farm, in Kerewong (1 hour drive).
 If you are already travelling throughout Australia, we can also arrange pick-ups from the Port Macquarie bus station or Kendall Trail station (20 min drive).
 Transfers are scheduled at set times – please see dates and prices for specific transfer information.
 You can also self-drive to the farm if you have a car.

 You will arrive at Kerewong Farm in the late afternoon or early evening, on time to meet the Kerewong horse herd in their home pastures.
-You will have dinner with your host and co-riders, giving you a chance to be briefed on the week's riding program and discuss your previous riding experience with your guide.
+You will have dinner with your host and other riders, giving you a chance to be briefed on the week's riding program and discuss your previous riding experience with your guide.

 Please note: The itinerary below is not a set order as riding days can vary according to circumstances.
 The tour guide chooses the order of the day rides to give riders the best possible experience in their specific riding week.

-• Day 2 2: KEREWONG FOREST RIDE - 3 hours riding / 22 km
+• Day 2 2: KEREWONG FOREST RIDE - 3h riding / 22 km

 Kerewong lodge